 \subsection{Acknowledgments}

-I am indebted to Karen Yeats for invitations to SFU Vancouver in early 2016, where the groundwork for this research was laid, and to the University of Waterloo in 2018.
-At these workshops I benefited also from long discussions with Michael Borinsky, Iain Crump, Alejandro Morales and Yoav Len.
-Furthermore I thank the organizers and the participants of \emph{Structures in local quantum field theory} in Les Houches and \emph{Amplitudes} at SLAC for chances to present aspects of this work in 2018.
+I am indebted to Karen Yeats for invitations to SFU Vancouver in 2016, where the groundwork for this research was laid, and to the University of Waterloo in 2018.
+At these workshops I benefited especially from extended discussions with Karen, Michael Borinsky and Iain Crump.
+Furthermore I thank the organizers and the participants of the \emph{summer school on structures in local quantum field theory} in \href{https://www.houches-school-physics.com/}{Les Houches} and the \href{https://indico.cern.ch/event/646820/}{\emph{Amplitudes} workshop} at SLAC for chances to present aspects of this work in 2018.